ISSUE #6 – MAY 2016

 Featured image: Allan Pudlitzke This last week we decided to head down to the Oregon Coast to check out the rocky shores near Cape Perpetua.
 It is actually quite astonishing when you see the massive sea rocks scattered across the beach.
 They create mazes of walkways...read more

-Featured image: Jevgenija Sitik I have arrived in the smallest national park in Estonia (123km2) – Karula National Park.
-Here you will find lots of interesting information about many things,but it would be much better to see it all with your own eyes,and this...read more
+Featured image: Jevgenija Sitik I have arrived in the smallest national park in Estonia (123km2) - Karula National Park.
+Here you will find lots of interesting information about many things,but it would be much better to see it all with your own eyes,and this is why...read more

 Featured image: Dirk Ross A few weeks ago I told Allan at NotIndoor about my short trip to South Tyrol.
 Despite forgetting my camera bag, I was able to shoot some acceptable panorama photos just using my old cellphone.
 During this conversation we came up with the idea...read more